Remote video call interview between a smiling independent contractor and a hiring manager on laptop screen

 • You discovered your contractor is misclassified.

-• You want your contractor to play a bigger role at your business.
+• You want your contractor to play a bigger role in your business.

 • Your contractor requests to be a full employee.